ptkvikram/atm/README.md

-# Atm bank application few feature how atm work.
+# Atm bank application .few Feture add to check how Atm appllication Work.

 ## Git in case this error come: " fatal: not a git repository (or any of the parent directories): .git"